Minimum Variance Unbiased N:M Sparsity for the Neural Gradients: Which optimality criteria to use?

 \section{Which optimality criteria to use?}

 When pruning weights during training, we require a local (tensor level) criterion to select which weights to prune.
 A popular criterion is minimizing the Mean Square Error (MSE).
-For a deterministic scalar element $a$ and a random pruning operator $\theta$ we can write the MSE of pruning this element as
+For a deterministic \rebuttal{vector} $\textbf{a}$ and a random pruning operator $\theta$ we can write the MSE of pruning as \rebuttal{ } where $E$ denotes an expectation over the randomness of $\theta(\textbf{a})$.

-where $E$ denotes an expectation over the randomness of $\theta(a)$.
-Recently, \citet{luq} investigated which optimality criteria to use, but in the context of quantization (i.e., there $\theta(a)$ was a quantizer).
-They found that, when quantizing the activations, we should indeed minimize the MSE of the quantization error.
-In contrast, for the neural gradients, they found that it is critical to use unbiased quantization (i.e., $\operatorname{Bias}[\mathrm{\theta}(a)]=0$) such as stochastic rounding.
-Therefore, we suggest to apply N:M fine-grained sparsity on the activations and neural gradients using the same optimality criteria:
+Recently, \citet{luq} investigated which optimality criteria to use, but in the context of quantization (i.e., there $\theta(\textbf{a})$ was a quantizer).
+They found that, when quantizing the weights or activations, we should indeed minimize the MSE of the quantization error.
+In contrast, for the neural gradients, they found that it is critical to use unbiased quantization (i.e., $\operatorname{Bias}[\mathrm{\theta}(\textbf{a})]=0$) such as stochastic rounding. \rebuttal{Specifically, \citet{luq} showed that unbiasedness in the neural gradient leads to an unbiased estimator of the weight mini-batch gradient, which enables proper convergence of SGD, according to standard SGD analysis (e.g. \citet{bottou2018optimization}).} Therefore, we suggest to apply N:M fine-grained sparsity on the neural gradients using the same optimality criteria and focus on finding an unbiased estimator.

-(1) For the activations we focus on reducing the MSE.
-This is done with the greedy method of keeping the $M-N$ largest elements in each block of size $M$.
-Exploiting the inherent ReLU unstructured sparsity we experiment with using this form of structured sparsity to vision models with ReLU activation functions, as discussed in section \cref{sec:sparseAct}.

-(2) For the neural gradients we focus on finding an unbiased estimator.
 From all the possible unbiased estimators, we will prefer the one that reduce the MSE.
-Since we focus on an unbiased estimator (i.e., $\operatorname{Bias}[\mathrm{\theta}(a)]=0$), all that remains is to minimize the variance $\operatorname{Var}[\mathrm{\theta}(a)]$.
+Since we focus on an unbiased estimator (i.e., $\operatorname{Bias}[\mathrm{\theta}(\textbf{a})]=0$), all that remains is to minimize the variance $\operatorname{Var}[\mathrm{\theta}(\textbf{a})]$.
 Therefore, we conclude that the Minimum Variance Unbiased Estimator (MVUE) is optimal for the neural gradients.